MickyRajkumar/Next_template/README.md

 ## Next_Template

-This project is a startup template for Next.js using TypeScript and Tailwind CSS, and includes all the VSCode Prettier settings.
+This project is a starter template for Next.js using TypeScript and Tailwind CSS, and includes all the VSCode, Prettier, ESLint settings.
 <br>
 <br>